ChrisCummins/phd/docs/2018_07_issta/artifact_evaluation/README.md

 ### 2.2.
 Build from source

-Building from source is supported only Ubuntu Linux or macOS, since unfortunately Windows is not supported by many of our dependencies.
+Building from source is supported only on Ubuntu Linux or macOS, since unfortunately Windows is not supported by many of our dependencies.
 Other Linux distributions may work, but we have not tested them, and our install.sh script uses the apt package manager to automate the installation of depdencies.
 If you